 The wind vanished without a trace.
-The desert was clean like it had just been washed before.
+The desert was clean like it had just been washed.
 And the sky was blue.
 The soft sand dunes stretched as far as our eyes could see.
-The sky was changing slowly from black to grey and there was an orange dot in that grey.
+The sky was changing slowly from black to gray, and there was an orange dot in that gray.
 The dot got larger and then became orange-red.
 The remote desert was also brightened.
 It was brighter than ever before.
-There appeared increasing stripes of orange-red clouds, branching, diffusing, and growing lighter until they could no longer block the sunray.
-"The sun's come out ", we shouted thrillingly.
+There were more and more orange-red stripes of clouds that spread out and got lighter until they could no longer block the sun.
+"The sun's come out," we shouted thrillingly.
 The gentle sun, after breaking through the wisps of cloud, finally showed up.

 The sun rising over the dunes

 The morning sunshine awoke the Sahara from a night's deep sleep.
-It's time to wave goodbye to her, at the time when she's most beautiful before the unbearable hot heat came.
-Having not seen the spectacular starry sky on the dessert, we were a bit regretful to leave.
+It's time to wave goodbye to her at the time when she's most beautiful before the unbearable heat comes.
+Having not seen the spectacular starry sky in the desert, we were a bit regretful to leave.
 Yet we were grateful that we were able to see the stunning sunrise and sunset.
 We long for our next Sahara experience and hopefully see the starry sky.

 1-to-1 Service | Reply within 24hrs | Expert's Advice